 Pituitary Tumors

 Pituitary tumors are abnormal growths that form in the pituitary gland, the part of the brain that makes and controls hormones.
-The pituitary gland is a small endocrine gland located at the base of the brain that helps control the release of hormones from other endocrine glands, such as the adrenal and thyroid glands.
-It also releases hormones that affect body tissues such as bones and breast milk glands.
-A pituitary tumor can seriously affect the gland’s ability to function correctly, causing other medical conditions.
+The pituitary gland, located at the base of the brain, is small but important.
+It helps control the release of hormones from other endocrine glands such as the adrenal and thyroid glands.

-The UAB Pituitary Disorders Clinic is the only multidisciplinary clinic in the state.
-It provides comprehensive evaluation and treatment for patients with pituitary tumors, pituitary hormone abnormalities, growth and development problems, and related disorders.
-The clinic brings together UAB experts in the fields of neurosurgery, endocrinology, ear, nose, and throat surgery, radiation oncology, neuro-ophthalmology, neuropathology, diagnostic and interventional neuroradiology, and others.
-Our specialists collaborate to create treatment plans specific to every patient’s unique needs.
-The most novel and effective treatments available are delivered by our nationally recognized faculty physicians.
+The UAB Pituitary Disorders Clinic is the only multispecialty clinic of its kind in the state.
+It provides complete evaluation and treatment for patients with pituitary tumors, pituitary hormone abnormalities, growth and development problems, and related disorders.
+The clinic brings together UAB Medicine experts in the fields of:

-UAB has extensive experience and is among the nation’s leaders for the number of surgical cases we treat.
-For several years, UAB has offered minimally invasive endoscopic approaches for pituitary tumors, allowing many patients to avoid more intrusive surgeries.
+UAB Medicine has extensive experience and is among the nation’s leaders for the number of pituitary tumors we treat surgically.
+We offer minimally invasive endoscopic approaches for pituitary tumors, which require only a few small incisions (cuts) and therefore allow many patients to avoid more intrusive surgeries.

-UAB is committed to improving the field of pituitary tumor care by conducting research in pituitary disorders and providing residency and continuing education for up-and-coming pituitary and neuroendocrine specialists.
+UAB Medicine is committed to improving the field of pituitary tumor care by conducting research on pituitary disorders and providing residency opportunities and continuing education for up-and-coming pituitary and neuroendocrine specialists.

 Care Providers